 The foreclosure process in Eugene doesn’t wait.
 If you’re late on payments, your options will get fewer3.
 Missing payments can drop a good credit score of 680+ by over 100 points4.
 It’s very important to look at all your options, maybe selling to cash buyers, to prevent these big effects.

-Can You Sell a House in Foreclosure in Eugene, Oregon?
+Can You Sell a House Fast in Foreclosure in Eugene, Oregon?

 There are a few ways to sell a foreclosure in Eugene.
 You could find a buyer who pays in cash.
 Or you might consider a short sale.
 It’s also possible to sell it conventionally, but that mostly works if your home’s value is higher than what you owe.
 Bridgetown Home Buyers is one place you can turn to.
 They make the process quick and simple5.